 GATEways Outreach interns work closely with Arboretum Staff to support large-scale events such as the Arboretum Plant Sales, and develop their own interactive events for the public.
 Interns also collaborate with UC Davis partners to create experiences that promote the arts, science and other fields of study.
 Interns will also have the ability to enhance their leadership capacity by taking on different leadership roles within each event.
 LEARN MORE

 Museum Education interns research and create interactive, interdisciplinary learning experiences in the Arboretum and Public Garden, a living museum on the UC Davis campus.
-Focused on making the Arboretum accessible to visitors of all ages, students collaborate with campus and community partners to create educational signage, pop-up exhibits, and programs highlighting key stories from the Arboretum’s collection.
+Focused on making the Arboretum accessible to visitors of all ages, students collaborate with campus and community partners to create educational signage, tours, and programs highlighting stories from the Arboretum’s collection.
 Interns have the opportunity to engage with the natural environment and gain skills in visitor studies and informal education, while learning strategies required to communicate educational content in an outdoor museum.
 Interns are expected to commit 1-3 hours per week with occasional weekend work.

 Work with professional Arboretum nursery and plant sales staff to gain hands-on experience working in a nursery.
 Interns will learn methods for propagating a great variety of plants, many of which are unusual in cultivation.
 Interns are encouraged to choose the plants they work with and will gain experience in a range of nursery tasks, including irrigation, pruning, repotting, and IPM (Integrated Pest Management)/pest control.
 Interns will also participate in Arboretum plant sales offered on the weekends in order to gain experience with nursery events.
 LEARN MORE